jacknoble/rails_magic/README.md

 ### Before/After callbacks were implemented in early versions of rails by leveraging alias_method to add behavior before and after e.g. #save.
 Try to implement this.

 ### Any features you've always wondered about?
 Take at crack at them now!
+Ideas: `.validates`, model generators, "Did you mean?" messages for NoMethod errors.